 The entropy of a measurable partition is defined as the (generalized) sum

-with the conventions that if the union of all sets of measure zero in
+if the union of all sets of measure zero in

 have non-zero measure, and we let